tum-taskforce/allium/README.md

 > — [Wikipedia](https://en.wikipedia.org/wiki/Allium)

 Allium is a onion routing library written in Rust.
 It allows the communication over tunnels constructed with layered encryption across peers chosen from a provided pool.
+Apart from being used as a Rust library, Allium can also be run as a stand-alone daemon controlled over a unix socket.

 ## Building and Running
 Rust and Cargo (version 1.45.0 or newer) are required for building.